geoserver/geoserver/doc/en/user/source/community/opensearch-eo/automation.rst

        and eventual band name, for products splitting bands in different files.
        Could be a single file, a list of files split by area, or a list of files representing the various bands of a multispectral product.

+It is also possible to send the zip file on the ``rest/collections/<theCollection>/products/<theProduct>`` resource as a PUT request, it will update an existing product by replacing the parts contained in the file.
+Parts missing from the file will be kept unchanged, to remove them run an explicit DELETE request on their respective REST resources.

 Template variable expansion
 ---------------------------